cdonlan/NYKnicks/content/_index.md

 ---
-title: "Welcome to the New York Knicks Hub!!!!!!!"
+title: "Welcome to the New York Knicks Hub!!!!!!!!"
 ---

 Welcome to the ultimate fan site for the New York Knicks!
 Here you'll find the latest news, game schedules, player stats, and more about your favorite NBA team.